nunit/docs/docs/articles/nunit/technical-notes/usage/Debugging-Support.md

 Setting name defined by `FrameworkPackageSettings.ThrowOnEachFailureUnderDebugger` constant.

+It may sometimes be necessary to debug the current state of a test during an `Assertion.Multiple` block.
+Typically, assertion exceptions are thrown only after the block is completed.

-This boolean framework setting enables throwing of immediately catched assertion exception from `Assert.Multiple` block on each failed assertion.
+This boolean framework setting will cause the debugger to throw on a failed assertion during an `Assert.Multiple` block.
 This allows user to break execution on exception and inspect tested code state at time of failure.
-In contrast default behavior of `Assert.Multiple` is to throw assertion exception only after whole block executed.
-In this situation tested code state could change or be unavailable.

 Because this behavior is useful only for debugging, it is not active without attached debugger (`Debugger.IsAttached = true`).